ess-dmsc/graylog-logger/README.md

 # Graylog logger

 This is a simple logging library which can be used to send log messages to a Graylog server.
 This is done by creating messages in the [GELF](http://docs.graylog.org/en/2.1/pages/gelf.html) format and sending them to a Graylog server via TCP.
-For testing purposes a [Vagrant](https://www.vagrantup.com/) machine running Graylog can be used.
-A simple Vagrantfile for creating this set-up can be [found here](https://github.com/ess-dmsc/graylog-machine).
 The argument for creating yet another logging library instead of writing a plugin/sink/handler for an already existing one is that a relatively light weight solution was desired.
 The library has functionality for writing log messages to console and file as well.
 By default the library will only write log messages to console.

 The repository is split into four parts: